 Enjoying My Life

 I’d often sit at my desk struggling to focus on the task at hand.
-Don’t get me wrong, I like my job as a programmer, but not half as much as I like traveling to far-flung places across the globe.
+Don’t get me wrong, I like my job as a blogger, but not half as much as I like traveling to far-flung places across the globe.
 Perhaps I have a split personality, with one part of me content to partake in the daily rut and the other longing to escape to the extreme.

 Leaning back in my swivel chair, I’m pretty satisfied with my current mix of rat race and adventure.
 I probably need both, a bit of stability and a large dollop of extreme travel.In any case, I started this website and blog to share my travel tips and let you in on my extreme travel secrets.
 This is no ordinary travel blog, believe me.
 My aim is to dish up unusual destinations, places unknown along with a bucket full of travel hacks that will save you lots of time and cash.